mailgun/documentation/source/faqs.rst

 Can I use Mailgun for my personal email address?
 **************************************************************************************************************

 It's not recommended.
-Honestly, there are plenty of hosted email services better suited for this than Mailgun: Rackspace Email, Gmail / Google Apps, Outlook, etc. Mailgun is meant to be a tool for developers and their applications.
+Honestly, there are plenty of hosted email services better suited for this than Mailgun: Gmail, Google Apps, Outlook, etc. Mailgun is meant to be a tool for developers and their applications.

 Tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~